calebmcelroy/wav-extract/README.md

 - `--in <folder>`: Directory containing the input WAV files.
 (Defaults to the current directory if not provided.)
 - `--out <folder>`: Directory where the output WAV files will be saved.
 (Required)
 - `--stereo "1/2,5/6"`: Specify stereo pairs using comma-separated channel numbers (e.g., “1/2,5/6”).
 Channels not included in these pairs will be extracted as mono.
 By default, all channels are extracted as mono if no stereo pairs are specified.
-This cannot be used in conjunction with `--channel`.
+This cannot be used in conjunction with --channel.
 - `--channels "1/2,5"`: Specify stereo pairs & mono channels to be extracted using comma-separated channel numbers (e.g., "1/2,5").
 Channels not included will NOT be extracted.
-This cannot be used in conjunction with `--stereo`.
+This cannot be used in conjunction with --stereo.
 - `--force`: Overwrite existing output files.

 ## Installation